benchmark-urbanism/cityseer-api/docs/src/pages/tools/graphs.md

   </div>
   <div class="desc">

- The buffer distance to consider when checking if parallel edges are sufficiently similar to be merged.</div>
+ The buffer distance to consider when checking if parallel edges sharing the same start and end nodes are sufficiently similar to be merged.
+This is run after node consolidation has completed.</div>
 </div>

 ### Returns
 <div class="param-set">
   <div class="def">
     <div class="name"></div>
-    <div class="type">MultiGraph</div>
+    <div class="type">nx.MultiGraph</div>
   </div>
   <div class="desc">